History of research

 In response to the growing criticism of the opium trade in the early 20th century, the League of Nations signed a multilateral treaty restricting the use of drugs like cannabis to scientific and medical use only.
 Around the same time, countries like the United States and the United Kingdom began to criminalise cannabis during the prohibition era.

-The growth has largely been driven by Canada and in the United States where recreational consumption has been legalised.
+Growth in the cannabis market has largely been driven by Canada and in the United States where recreational consumption has been legalised.
 Other countries like the United Kingdom and Germany are also beginning to make great advancements in the use of plant-based therapies.

 In 2016, the Australian government established a licensing and permit scheme for the lawful research, cultivation and manufacturing of medicinal cannabis products.
 With superior climate conditions and high green standards, Australia has positioned itself to be a key supply centre for the rest of the world.